sabynn/pbp-lab/README.md

 If there are any updates from upstream, you can get the latest commits and integrate it into your fork by using the following Git command:
-`git pull main master`
+`git pull upstream master`

 Merge conflicts may arise since the repository is updated weekly and may have overlapping changes with the `master` branch in your own forked repository.
-If merge conflict happens, please always use latest commit from `main`.
-Once you have resolved any merge conflicts and all commits from main are merged succesfully to your own `master` branch, do not forget to push it back to your own GitLab repository.
+If merge conflict happens, please always use latest commit from `upstream`.
+Once you have resolved any merge conflicts and all commits from upstream are merged succesfully to your own `master` branch, do not forget to push it back to your own GitLab repository.
 Use Git command:
 `git push origin master`